ilias-t/move-piece/README.md

 # Move-piece
-An example on how to make a piece move through spaces in a browser board game
+Make a piece move through spaces in a browser board game

 ##Set Up
 * Clone down the repo